 They also come to the front to sit down for some lessons.
 Children’s work is displayed in the classroom.
 Class rules are written clearly.
 There are reading corners so that children can be encouraged to read on their own and with others.

 This room can be set up for Math practical tests.
 It houses resources for Mathematics.
-The use of manipulatives in our teaching can help pupils to grasp and understand Math concepts easily.
+The use of manipulatives in our teaching can help students to grasp and understand Math concepts easily.
 They can also see Math in practice and real life when they work with concrete materials instead of just working with abstract numbers.

-pal rooms 1 & 2
+PAL ROOMS 1 & 2

 We want children to learn through fun.
 PAL lessons are conducted for 2 hours weekly.
 The PAL rooms have mirrors and children learn dance and movement in these rooms.